dynamiq-ai/dynamiq/examples/customer_support_workflow/README.md

 # Customer Support Workflow Example

-This directory contains an example of a bank ustomer support workflow built using Dynamiq agents and tools.
-The workflow demonstrates how to integrate LLM Agents with RAG to handle different types of customer requests, such as accessing internal bank APIs and retrieving information from documentation.
+This directory contains an example of a bank customer support workflow built using Dynamiq agents and tools.
+The workflow demonstrates how to integrate LLM Agents with RAG to handle different types of customer requests by accessing internal bank API and its documentation.

 ## Components